HISPlayer/UnityWebGL-SDK/webgl-templates.md

 We provide our custom HISPlayerTemplate for you to use our SDK.
 In the case you want to create your own template, please, refer to [Custom WebGL Template](#custom-webgl-template).

-A WebGL Template is always needed when for creating a WebGL application and it will always be stored within **Assets > WebGL Templates** to be used.
+A WebGL Template is always needed for creating a WebGL application and it will always be stored within **Assets > WebGL Templates** to be used.
 You can refer to [Unity: WebGL Templates](https://docs.unity3d.com/Manual/webgl-templates.html) for more information.

 ## HISPlayer Template